teague1toast1eater/ConwaysArm/README.md

 ## (4) Project Timeline and Milestones
 #### **Week 1 April 1st - April 7th:**
+- build the basic structure of the project
+- implement the basic game logic in ARM assembly

 #### **Week 2 April 8th - April 14th:**
+- get the game to display the grid and the cells on the console
+- build several template patterns to test the game logic and be able to swap between them on the fly

 #### **Week 3 April 15th - April 21st:**
+- debug and verify the game logic and optimization is working as expected

 #### **Project Due Date:** April 22nd, at 11:59 PM
+- Submit the final project and documentation

 ## (5) Course Concepts Applied